-Starting in April 2019, the City of Lethbridge will be collecting an additional $7/month through residential utility bills to pay for a portion of the curbside recycling program expenses.
-The program is not solely funded through utility charges as it will also generate revenue from the sale of recyclable materials and any regional use of the City's Materials Recovery Facility (MRF) by other municipalities or industries.
+Starting in May 2019, the City of Lethbridge will be collecting an additional $7/month through residential utility bills to pay for a portion of the curbside recycling program expenses.
+The program is not solely funded through utility charges but will also be supported by any revenue generated from the sale of recyclable materials and any regional use of the City's Materials Recovery Facility (MRF) by other municipalities or industries.

 What does my $7 go towards?